RhodesPeter/waterfall-function-workshop/README.md

 What do you do if the functions are asynchronous?
 You implement the waterfall function.

-Like the compose function, the waterfall runs an array of functions in series, each passing their results to the next in the array.
+Like the compose function, the waterfall runs an array of functions in series, each passing their result to the next function in the array.

 The waterfall function takes three arguments:
 1) an initial argument, this is passed into the first async function in the waterfall.